the perfect day to say something nice.

 Most of us learned this when we were little.
 Our brother or sister, neighbor or schoolmate would call us a name and we would run to our mother or father full of tearful indignation and hurt and would then be told this little rhyme as a way to make us feel better.

-As innocent as it may appear and as sincerely helpful its intent might have been, the truth is, injuries caused by words that are thrown like daggers can be as debilitating and hurtful as ones caused by a real dagger.
+As innocent as it may appear and as sincerely helpful its intent might have been, the truth is, injuries caused by words that are thrown like daggers can be as debilitating and hurtful as injuries caused by a real dagger.

 We were taught – and we teach – to toughen our skins, rather than soften our tongues.